GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

 .. cmdoption:: show-packages

-    This will display a list of packages that :program:`pyqtdeploy` can create configuration files for.
+    This will display a list of packages that :program:`pyqtdeploycli` can create configuration files for.

 .. cmdoption:: show-targets

-    This will display a list of targets that :program:`pyqtdeploy` can create configuration files for.
+    This will display a list of targets that :program:`pyqtdeploycli` can create configuration files for.

 The full set of command line options is: